deltadak/plep/README.md

 ## Instructions for building from source in IntelliJ
 * To run or debug, use the Gradle task `run`.
 * To build an executable jar, use the task `build`, the file is then in `build/libs/`.

+## Building a release
+* Put the new jar in releasing/jsmooth/
+* Update the path to that jar in JSmooth | Application
+* Click Project | Compile
+* Open InnoSetup on your setup file in releasing/innoSetup/*.iss
+* Update the version number in 3 places
+* Click Build | Compile

 ## [Javadoc](http://htmlpreview.github.io/?https://github.com/deltadak/plep/blob/master/Javadoc/index.html)